Xonshiz/CoManga/README.md

 Since Xamarin Forms is a cross-platform app. developement framework, there are certain things that you need to do platform dependently and getting correct write permissions to save files and creating directories in custom locations is a little tricky.
 At least it is for me.
 So, I'm learning along the way and over the time, you'll definitely get a better experience.
 So, these are some locations you can find your downloaded Comics/Manga.
 Check the platform-wise locations :

 #### Android
-You need to browse to your device's "Internal Storage" and there you'll see a folder named "Comic_DL".
+You need to browse to your device's "Internal Storage" and there you'll see a folder named "CoManga".
 Inside that folder you'll find your Comics/Manga under their own respective folders.

 #### iOS
 If you're on iOS, then you're compiling the project and the files will be stored in temp folders of the Simulator.
 There are multiple steps to this.
 First, make sure you sort all the folders based on "Last Modified".
 After that, go to this location :